We, the College of Media and Publishing (CMP) regard each person as unique. We believe in their potential.

 Men and women are entitled to be paid equally without any bias on the grounds of gender and that this right is set out in the Treaty on the Functioning of the European Union and is enforceable under UK Law.
 All reasonable steps will be taken to ensure that male and female staff members receive equal pay for the same work and for work rated as equivalent and for work of equal value.

 Discrimination or harassment (whether direct or indirect) on grounds of age, by employers, is prohibited in the areas of recruitment, promotion and training.

 We are committed to equal opportunities for staff members, freelancers, tutors or learners regardless of whether or not they have a disability.
-Any individual who believes that he or she has been unfairly discriminated against for reasons related to their disability can use our Complaints procedure (also see the Enrolment pack or Tutor pack).
+Any individual who believes that he or she has been unfairly discriminated against for reasons related to their disability can use our Complaints procedure (also see the Enrolment pack or Tutor manual).

 Race & ethnicity

 We are committed to racial equality for all learners and staff members.
 We aim to ensure that the environment is supportive, where all individuals are treated with courtesy and respect and their contribution to the learning process is valued.
 We aim to create and maintain the conditions whereby learners, staff members, freelancers and tutors are treated solely on the basis of their merits, abilities and potential, regardless of ethnic or national origin.

 We will give due weight to the need to promote gender equality.
 The duty requires us to identify and tackle discrimination, to prevent harassment, and to ensure that we promote equality of opportunity between men and women.